WellingtonCarneiroBarbosa/uex-full-stack-developer-test/README.md

 # Testing

-The application is covered by automated tests, both on modules (Vue.js) and server side (Laravel).
+The application is covered by automated tests

-Testing Vue.js:

--   Simple run: `npm test`

 Testing Laravel: